kubedb/docs/docs/guides/mariadb/backup/kubestash/auto-backup/index.md

 > KubeStash uses `mariadb-dump` to perform backups of target `MariaDB` databases.
 Therefore, the component name for logical backups is set as `dump`.

-Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `blueprint/default-blueprint/repository/v1/frequent-backup/dump` directory.
+Now, if we navigate to the GCS bucket, we will see the backup data stored in the `blueprint/default-blueprint/repository/v1/frequent-backup/dump` directory.
 KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `blueprint/default-blueprint/snapshots` directory.

 > Note: KubeStash stores all dumped data encrypted in the backup directory, meaning it remains unreadable until decrypted.